josef5/cover-letter-generator/README.md

-# electron-react-ts-vite
+# Cover Letter Generator

-An Electron application with React and TypeScript
+A desktop AI app that generates a cover letter based on a job description and user details.
+Uses Electron and OpenAI api.

 ## Recommended IDE Setup